Posted: 05/07/16 | March 7th, 2016

 So, sensing how things were going, I took February off and started the process of trying to get back to me.
 I spent weeks by myself.
 I went hiking in Patagonia.
 I deleted emails.
 I kept the computer shut.
 I went to bed at a normal bedtime.
 I read a lot.

 As time went on and I stopped juggling so many plates at once, the eye-twitching anxiety melted away.
 It was lost somewhere on the W trek in Patagonia.

 As I came back online and into my old life, I realized the same patterns were slowly re-emerging.
-Intentions are great, but action is all that matters.
+Intentions are great, but actions are all that matters.
 All I learned about the cause of my problems (trying to do it all) was being pushed aside by old habits.

 I need to untangle my life and create new patterns where my passions bring me joy, not panic.
 And one of those new patterns is changing how I handle work.

 I love this website and community, but I have let the nature of the Internet control me.
 It never shuts off.
 It’s there 24/7/365.
 Since I’m a workaholic, I don’t know how to stop.
 If I don’t set boundaries, work will consume me even further (through no one’s fault but my own) and that’s no good.

 So I’m announcing some changes:

 I’ve taken email off my phone.
 No longer will I check my emails and be a slave to my device.
 It’s felt amazing no longer constantly reacting to a ding like Pavlov’s dogs.